 Note that $\mathbf{f}$ is a continuous extension of the right-hand side of \eqref{eqn:mStokes-1} due to the no-slip boundary condition on $\Gamma$.
-Then the part $(\mathbf{u}_1, p_1)$ has high regularity, and standard finite difference methods for the Stokes equation can be applied.
+Then the part $(\mathbf{u}_1, p_1)$ has high regularity and a standard finite difference method for the Stokes equation can be applied.
 The second part $(\mathbf{u}_2, p_2)$ satisfies an exterior Dirichlet boundary value problem